 As a blockchain development company, at Oodles, we believe that blockchain technology is going to revolutionize the business world.
 However, it often faces challenges that hinder its widespread implementation and adoption, like scalability and transaction finality.
-One technology that can supplement the widespread use of blockchain in the future is the sidechain technology.
+One technology that can supplement the widespread use of blockchain app development in the future is the sidechain technology.

 According to the Blockstream company, a sidechain is a new advanced method for making blockchains scalable.
 It enables businesses to introduce new features to the market faster than existing blockchains while deriving the security aspects of the mainchain.